Fanna-Fi-Allah: Origins

 Group leader Tahir Faridi Qawwal (formerly Geoffrey Lyons), originally from Nova Scotia, studied Indian classical music with the tabla maestro Harjeet Seyan Singh in India as a teenager.
-At 17, he converted to Islam and studied under qawwali masters Rahet Fateh Ali Khan, Pashupatinath Mishra, Sher Ali Khan and Muazzam Qawwal in Pakistan.
+At 17, he converted to Islam and studied under qawwali masters Rahat Fateh Ali Khan, Pashupatinath Mishra, Sher Ali Khan and Muazzam Mujahid Ali Khan in Pakistan.

-Aminah Chishti — aka Jessica Ripper, originally from Ashland, Oregon — is a student of Rahat Fateh Ali Khan successor of Nusrat Fateh Ali Khan and Ustad Dildar Hussain (who played with Ustad Nusrat Fateh Ali Khan for more than 28 years) and in 2003 became the first female tabla player to be initiated into the lineage of Qawwali.
+Aminah Chishti, also known as Jessica Ripper, hails from Ashland, Oregon.
+She is a student of renowned musicians Rahat Fateh Ali Khan, successor to Nusrat Fateh Ali Khan, and Ustad Dildar Hussain, who played with Nusrat for over 28 years.
+In 2003, she became the first female tabla player to be initiated into the Qawwali tradition.
+Her groundbreaking achievement challenged social norms and paved the way for women in the field of traditional South Asian music.

 Qawwal and Chishti started Fanna-Fi-Allah Sufi Qawwali Ensemble in 2001.